David Bailey (militia officer)

 David Bailey in an undated portrait.

 David Bailey (1801–1854) was an American militia officer and abolitionist in the Illinois Militia who was a key participant in the Black Hawk War.
 Most notably, he served at the Battle of Stillman's Run, where he and Lt.
 Col. Major Isaiah Stillman were defeated by Black Hawk's British Band at Stillman Creek in present-day Ogle County, Illinois, on May 14, 1832.

 In addition, Bailey was the defendant in an emancipation legal case defended by Abraham Lincoln entitled Bailey vs. Cromwell.
 This 1841 Illinois Supreme Court case was Lincoln's first recorded emancipation case.

 Biography

 David Bailey was a native of Hillsboro, New Hampshire, born there on June 12, 1801.
-He was the next to youngest son of Joseph Bailey, who was born February 8, 1772, in Rowley, Massachusetts, and whose father bore the name of Daniel Bailey.
-The Bailey ancestors came over on the Mayflower.
+He was the next to youngest son of Joseph Bailey.
 David Bailey cane to Pekin, Illinois, when in his eighteenth year, and was engaged as a merchant in this place on the outbreak of the Black Hawk War.
 He then entered the service as a captain of militia, and was soon promoted to major, and afterward colonel of his regiment, having charge of the army stationed at Ft.
 Dearborn.
 While there he met and afterward married Miss Sarah Ann Brown, who was born in Connecticut May 25, 1811; she was the daughter of Rufus Brown, one of the earliest settlers of the city of Chicago.